sentiweb/workspace/README.md

 Use the workspace allows any script inside it to determine the path of the root of the workspace (and get files from files) and to run one or more common setup scripts automatically.

-To create a workpace, just create a file named ".Rworkspace" at the root of the project, containing several subdirectories.
+To create a workpace, just create a file named `.Rworkspace` at the root of the project, containing several subdirectories.
 It's also possible to use the `init_workspace()` function to do this.

-To use the setup feature, put the name of the script to be loaded on workspace launch as a line of ".Rworkspace" file (one script by line).
+To use the setup feature, put the name of the script to be loaded on workspace launch as a line of `.Rworkspace` file (one script by line).
 Path of these scripts must be **relative to workspace root directory**.

-For example, if a "setup.R" file is at the root of the workspace directory, just put in ".Rworkspace"
+For example, if a "setup.R" file is at the root of the workspace directory, just put in `.Rworkspace`

 ```
 setup.R